xGrz/dhl24/docs/cost-center.md

 `center` - you can provide DHLCostCenter model or id

 If your cost center is used by shipments (assigned to shipment) it will be soft deleted to hold your history.
-When cost center is not assigned to any shipment hard delete will be executed.
+When cost center is not assigned to any shipment permanent delete will be executed.
 ___

 ## RESTORE